 They are the barrels traditionally used in Bordeaux, holding 225 litres.
 The word is also used loosely for those used in Burgundy and Beaujolais where both are properly named "pièce" which are virtually the same size as each other and as the barrique.

 The traditional barrel in Piedmont is usually about 50 hl, but commonly between 25 and 60, and up to say 100.
 Slavonian oak is used in favour of Italian oak not because of chemical characteristic, or even a peculiar permeability to air; it is rather because of exceptional dimensional stability as it dries out, and again is filled with liquid.
 They don't leak.
 Then again there just isn't much Italian oak.
-Chestnut can legally be used, but I have never met it being used in anger.
+Chestnut could legally be used, but I never met it being used in anger.

-Among writers in the 1970s I must specifically exclude Hugh Johnson.
+(Among writers in the 1970s I must specifically exclude Hugh Johnson.
 He clearly and fairly preferred the best Bordeaux to the best Barolo - and the best Burgundy came a place higher still.
 But he wrote of great Barolo that was like Barolo, and that its merit lay in being just that.
-He also said of oak in 1971 "... it should not be obvious enough to be identified as oak " - and that was mainly about wines of which it was an acknowledged component.
+He also said of oak in 1971 "... it should not be obvious enough to be identified as oak " - and that was mainly about wines of which it was an acknowledged component).

 The situation is now that if you go to buy the wine that has been known and loved for a century as Barolo, you know you risk buying a bottle that says it contains Barolo but simply does not.
 It will be legally Barolo of course - as if that were any excuse.
 The moment of opening the bottle is then utter disappointment; even (say) to a Bordeaux lover who would like something different today.
 Saying it is "better" is as nonsensical as it is insulting.
 It is different, so preferable to someone who happens to prefer that different wine.
 It's like someone who likes long haired dogs telling a bulldog lover that a long haired bulldog is "better".
 But you can look at the bulldog before you buy it!
 The typical wine consumer can never taste before buying, and very rarely read about the bottle they are about to buy - something that wine professionals seem to forget.